CAIDA/pyipmeta/README.md

 There is no thresholds on the number of IPs to geolocate after loading IPMeta.
 For IPs that can not be geolocated, IPMeta returns a python exception.
 We suggest that you catch these errors and pass in those cases.

+### Netacuity
+In order to use netacuity for IP geolocation, you just need to change the provider name from "maxmind" to "neacuity" and follow the instructions listed above.